akorablov/project_data_jobs/README.md

-# Project Background
+## Project Background

 Welcome to my analysis of the data job market, focused on Data Analyst roles.
 This project was driven by a personal goal to better understand job trends and skill demand in the analytics field.
+One limitation of the dataset is the limited availability of salary information in Czechia and Slovakia.
+This may be influenced by cultural factors in the region, where salary discussions are generally considered private and not commonly shared in the workplace.

-The dataset, provided through [Luke Barousse's Python Course](https://lukebarousse.com/python), contains job postings from a few years ago, including information on job titles, salaries, locations, and required skills.
-While the data is not current, the analysis still offers valuable insights into market dynamics and helps build a strong foundation for future exploration.
+The dataset, provided through [Luke Barousse's Python Course](https://lukebarousse.com/python), contains job postings from a few years ago, including information on job titles, salaries for US, locations, and required skills.
+While the data is not current (2023), the analysis still offers valuable insights into market dynamics and helps build a strong foundation for future exploration.

-# The Questions

-Below are the questions I want to answer in my project:
+## Areas of Exploration

-1. What are the skills most in demand for the top 3 most popular data roles?
+- Analyzing the top in-demand skills across the three most common data roles.
-2. How are in-demand skills trending for Data Analysts?
-3. How well do jobs and skills pay for Data Analysts?
-4. What are the optimal skills for data analysts to learn?
-(High Demand AND High Paying)

-# Tools I Used

-For my deep dive into the data analyst job market, I harnessed the power of several key tools:
+- Tracking trends in skill demand specific to Data Analyst positions.

+- Evaluating how different skills align with salary levels, based on available data.

+- Highlighting high-impact skills that combine strong demand with higher earning potential.

+## Toolset Overview

+To explore the Data Analyst job market in depth, I relied on a set of essential tools and technologies:

-- **Python:** The backbone of my analysis, allowing me to analyze the data and find critical insights.I also used the following Python libraries:
+- **Python** was at the core of my analysis, helping me process data and uncover key insights.
+I used several powerful libraries:
-    - **Pandas Library:** This was used to analyze the data.
-    - **Matplotlib Library:** I visualized the data.
-    - **Seaborn Library:** Helped me create more advanced visuals.
+  - **Pandas** – for data cleaning, transformation, and analysis.
+  - **Matplotlib** – to create visualizations and better understand trends.
+  - **Seaborn** – to enhance visuals with more advanced and appealing charts.

-- **Jupyter Notebooks:** The tool I used to run my Python scripts which let me easily include my notes and analysis.
+- **Jupyter Notebook** provided a convenient environment to write and run my Python code, while also documenting my thought process alongside the results.

-- **Visual Studio Code:** My go-to for executing my Python scripts.
+- **Visual Studio Code** served as my main editor for writing and testing scripts outside of the notebook.

-- **Git & GitHub:** Essential for version control and sharing my Python code and analysis, ensuring collaboration and project tracking.
+- **Git & GitHub** were essential for version control and sharing my work, making collaboration and progress tracking easy and transparent.

 # Data Preparation and Cleanup